kmarkus/microblx/doc/manual.md

 Tips and Tricks
 ---------------

- - Remember to make all functions that `static`
+ - cRemember to make all functions that `static`
  -